The Hairy Bikers' moussaka

 - sea salt and freshly ground black pepper

-Put the lamb, onions, garlic, oregano, mint, bay leaves and cinnamon in a large heavy-based frying pan and cook over a medium heat for 10 minutes, stirring with a wooden spoon to break up the meat.
+Put the lamb, onion, garlic, oregano, mint, bay and cinnamon in a large heavy-based frying pan and cook over a medium heat for 10 minutes, stirring with a wooden spoon to break up the meat.

-Stir in the flour, salt and plenty of freshly ground black pepper.
-Add the wine, tomatoes, tomato purée and bring to a simmer.
-Cook for 30 minutes, stirring occasionally until the lamb is tender and the sauce has thickened.
-Season with salt and freshly ground black pepper to taste.
-Set aside.
+Stir in the flour and add a good pinch of salt and pepper.
+Add the wine, tomatoes and tomato purée and bring to a simmer.
+Cook for 30 minutes, stirring occasionally, until the lamb is tender and the sauce has thickened.
+Season again if needed and set aside.

-Rinse the aubergine pieces under cold running water and pat dry in a clean tea towel.
-Heat three tablespoons of the oil in a heavy-based frying pan and fry the aubergines for 2-3 minutes on each side, adding more oil when necessary.
+Rinse the aubergine slices under cold running water and pat dry with a clean tea towel.
+Heat 3 tablespoons of the oil in a large heavy-based frying pan and fry the aubergines for 2–3 minutes on each side, adding more oil when necessary.
 Remove from the pan and set aside to drain on kitchen paper.

-Cook the potatoes in boiling water for five mintues, then drain in a colander under running water until cold.
+Cook the potatoes in boiling water for 5 minutes, then drain in a colander under running water until cold.

-For the white sauce, melt the butter in a large saucepan and stir in the flour.
+To make the béchamel sauce, melt the butter in a large saucepan and stir in the flour.
 Cook for a few seconds, then gradually stir in the milk.
-Add half the parmesan and the grated nutmeg.
-Simmer the sauce gently for 4-5 minutes, stirring regularly.
-Season to taste with salt and freshly ground black pepper.
+Add half the Parmesan and the grated nutmeg.
+Simmer the sauce gently for 4–5 minutes, stirring regularly.
+Season with salt and pepper.

-Remove the saucepan from the heat and quickly stir in the beaten egg.
-Cover the surface of the sauce with clingfilm to prevent a skin forming.
+Remove the saucepan from the heat and allow the sauce to cool.
+When cooled, stir in the egg.

-Spoon one third of the meat sauce into a large, shallow ovenproof dish.
-Cover with a layer of potatoes and a layer of aubergines.
+Spoon one-third of the meat sauce into a shallow ovenproof dish large enough to hold 2.5 litres/4½ pints.
+Cover loosely with a third of the potatoes and then a third of the aubergines – you don't need complete layers, just to arrange them roughly on top.
 Repeat the layers twice more, finishing with the aubergines.
-Pour over the white sauce, making sure it covers in a thick, even layer.
-Sprinkle with the remaining parmesan.
-Bake in the oven for 45 minutes, or until deep golden-brown and bubbling.
+Pour over the white sauce, making sure it covers everything in a thick, even layer.
+Sprinkle with the remaining Parmesan.
+Bake for 35–45 minutes, or until deep golden brown and bubbling.